 The customary teaching component of workload shall not exceed twelve semester hours or its equivalent each semester.
 This is accompanied by such other professional activities of scholars and academicians as research, advisement, and committee assignments.
-Reductions in teaching are provided for department chairpersons, the University Ombudsman, etc. Other reductions may be granted to any faculty member for especially time-consuming research and creative production, program development, or graduate teaching; these require the approval of the chairperson, the Dean, and the Provost and Vice President for Academic Affairs.
+Reductions in teaching are provided for department chairpersons, the Academic or Faculty Ombudsman, etc. Other reductions may be granted to any faculty member for especially time-consuming research and creative production, program development, or graduate teaching; these require the approval of the chairperson, the President of the University Senate, the Dean, and the Provost and Vice President for Academic Affairs.
 Special teaching assignments, such as in continuing education, may be accepted as an overload from time to time, either for additional compensation or for released time approved for a later date.
 The governing principles in all workload determinations are to achieve fairness in relations with the faculty and to maximize its professional growth and benefit to the University.
+(Revised 3/25/99 by adding the words, "the President of the University Senate".)